 It’s hard to keep a balanced diet when you’re not happy with yourself.
 Up until the past few years, I have never really been happy with my body.
 I remember finding an old diary of mine from age 7, thinking that I’d open it to find notes about the boys I fancied in school and other cringey things, but actually feeling quite sad reading my ridiculously younger self talk about how I wanted to get to 6 stone and how I was ‘fat’.

-I went through school always being a bit bigger than all of my friends and I’ve never had the greatest metabolism – I think I might be a bit unlucky in that way – but I never really accepted that everyone is shaped differently.
+I went through school always being a bit bigger than all of my friends and I’ve never been naturally slim – I think I might be a bit unlucky in that way – but I never really accepted that everyone is shaped differently.
 I tried every diet under the sun – none of which were sustainable because I deprived myself and always ended up binge eating endless slices of toast, biscuits and anything else I could get my hands on.
 At the end of school I found a ‘diet’ that at the time worked very well – I basically starved myself, eating about 400 calories a day and going for 6am runs before school – and I lost a shit load of weight in a very small, unhealthy timeframe.
 I was far too skinny for my frame and lost any boobs I had.
-This lasted for about a year through uni, until I went to do my first summer season in Magaluf – I came back after that summer 2 and a half stone heavier with a size F chest after having lived on sambuca and Burger King for 3 months (read more about that here if you fancy some laughs).
+This lasted for about a year through uni, until I went to do my first summer season in Magaluf – I came back after that summer 2 and a half stone heavier with a size F chest after having lived on sambuca and Burger King for 3 months (read my Mallorca travel blog if you fancy some laughs).
 For a very long time, I had a very unhealthy relationship with food, and with myself as a result.

 A few years back after a lot of yoyo dieting, I was probably at the heaviest I’ve ever been.
 I was pretty miserable and sick of the constant up and down, so I decided to try the Body Coach plan after seeing him on Instagram (and admittedly finding him a bit dreamy and wanting to stroke and braid his beautiful locks).
 This completely changed the way I approached and thought about food and helped me to lose the weight I’d gained (and lost and gained and lost and gained again over the years).
 I’d finally achieved a balanced diet, and actually felt happy with myself for the first time in my life.
 Pretty embarrassing, but I suppose I should show the difference it made back then:

 Quite a difference, huh?
+You can read my detailed blog on how I lost 35 pounds with the Body Coach for more info.
 Since then I have been a different person – my friends used to never want to share food with me because I’d eat the majority of it; I had absolutely no boundaries when it came to chocolate – a bottomless pit; I used to eat until I felt sick sometimes.
 I now have a lot more self control… apart from when it comes to the festive season.

 They say Christmas is the time of year that you can eat whatever you want and over indulge and shouldn’t feel guilty about it.
 Well, touché to those people who can – but I’ve found that when I’m eating unhealthy things and too much of them, I just feel miserable.
 But it’s easy to get out of a good routine when it’s the time of year that mince pies are constantly on display in the office and mum gets all of the good fatty foods in like Lurpark (oh my God – Lurpak on toast) and you’re constantly going out for dinners and drinks with friends and family.
 Every winter I’ve stuggled with this and temporarily taken myself back to my former self, and indulged far too much on those bad things.
 I can gain a LOT of weight in an impressively short amount of time if I don’t really watch what I’m eating (great party trick, Kate) and Christmas has always kicked my ass on that front.
 Now, for the even more embarrassing pics – this is what a month of no gym, drinking too much and eating one too many mince pies can do, and this is how long it takes to lose it again: